Everyone can have new life now.

 It’s amazing to note that over 700 years earlier, the Old Testament foretold that the Savior would be crucified... written long before crucifixion was used as a means of execution (see Topic 23).

-JESUS CHRIST DIED FOR US, BUT HE LIVES AGAIN
+JESUS CHRIST DIED FOR us, BUT HE LIVES AGAIN

 Three days after being buried in a tomb sealed and guarded by Roman soldiers, Jesus miraculously came back to life and spent the next 40 days teaching his disciples.
 During this time he was seen by over 500 witnesses.